 Once you start to develop symptoms associated with tinnitus, you should make sure to contact a health professional.

 This is especially important when the ringing in your ears is starting to impair your sense of balance.
-Another big problem might occur when the tinnitus starts to cause hearing loss.
+Another big problem might occur when tinnitus starts to cause hearing loss.

 What Causes Tinnitus?